oscarsaleta/P4/binaries/README.md

 P4 is a software that is able to draw the planar phase portrait for any polynomial differential system on the Poincaré or Poincaré-Lyapunov compactified planes.

 This folder contains the pre-compiled binaries and the correct file tree needed to run the software.
-There is a Linux version and a Windows version.
+There is a Linux version and a Windows version (both for 64-bit architectures).
 The source code of P4 can be found in <a href="https://github.com/oscarsaleta/P4-src-gui">P4/src-gui</a>, <a href="https://github.com/oscarsaleta/P4-src-mpl">P4/src-mpl</a> and <a href="https://github.com/oscarsaleta/P4-help">P4/help</a>.

 ## Files